tygarrett92/tygarrett92/README.md

-Welcome to my SQL portfolio!
-This code repository contains examples of SQL I've written.
-Feel free to take a look and reach out if you have any questions.
+Welcome to my page.
+I'm an aspiring Data Analyst.
+Here you can find all of my completed projects.
+I like analyzing data and making it make sense for others to understand.
+Looking forward to this journey.
+Cheers!!